 In this post, you are about to find the cooking technique and tips so that you can replicate the Greek way of stuffing veggies.

-This is the version I make for the summer when the vegetables are in season and they are sweet and delicious and it doesn’t really need too much trouble or ingredients for them to shine!
+This is the version I make for the summer when seasonal vegetables are sweet and delicious and it doesn’t really need too much trouble or ingredients for them to thrive!
 It is all about what the earth provides: vegetables, herbs, and grains and I like to enjoy them in their most simple, raw form.

 That being said, it is the easiest gemista recipe (it really doesn’t get much simpler than this) and I strongly recommend making this recipe if it’s the first time you decide to make this dish.